leftl/AniSocialite/README.md

 - OAuth 2.0
 - APIs

 This project is UNOFFICIAL and not affiliated with the AniList team at all.
+Tested on Python 3.8 and 3.9.

 Pull requests welcome!

 > Note: due to fairly strict API rate-limiting, ***not all*** activities will be liked, especially if multiple popular series are being monitored.